Improving access to sexual health services

 The COVID-19 restrictions established in March meant that patients were no longer able to use walk-in clinics to seek treatment or advice for sexual health issues in Plymouth.

-Increased and innovative use of the Patients Know Best (PKB) platform enabled the Sexual Health in Plymouth (SHiP) team to remotely and securely treat over 900 new patients between April – August 2020.
+Increased and innovative use of the Patients Know Best (PKB) platform, supported by a patient-initiated follow-up (PIFU) approach, enabled the Sexual Health in Plymouth (SHiP) team to remotely and securely treat over 900 new patients between April – August 2020.

 60% of patients in the SHiP satisfaction survey stated that they are happy to share images securely with their clinical team using the PKB digital platform.

 An average of 150 messages are exchanged between patients and professionals each week.

 375 SHiP patients logged into their PKB account more than once during July 2020 to view their record and interact with the clinical team.

 An overwhelming 99% of patients (including those using PKB) who had a telephone consultation, reported being satisfied with the consultation and felt comfortable with the clinician using this approach for their ongoing consultations.

 Access to care in a digital format has proved to be beneficial for the patient experience; there is no longer the need to take time off work, arrange childcare or incur travel costs to be able to engage with clinicians.
 This also reduces the local carbon footprint.